-The M6 is a recent model that features in the current product line-up of Canon.
-In contrast, the T1i has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the T1i was succeeded by the Canon T2i.
+Both the M6 and the T1i have been discontinued, but can regularly be found used on eBay.
+The T1i was replaced by the Canon T2i, while the M6 was followed by the Canon M6 Mark II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon M6 or the Canon T1i – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Canon EOS M6: